Heritage Yellow - serious adult woman and man Heritage Yellow - serious adult woman and man

 Rising private rents, the Local Housing Allowance freeze and the rise in Section 21 ('no fault') evictions have led to a steep rise in private renters needing help with homelessness since the pandemic.

-You can download our data for 'the number of people we're helping with homelessness each month' as a CSV file.
+You can download our data for ‘The number of people we're helping with homelessness issues each month’ as a CSV file.

 Section 21 evictions